Friends: Log in

 You must attend a minimum of two (2) practices per week.
 Athletes looking to be selected for qualifying and championship regattas must consistently attend a minimum of four (4) practices per week.

-We are a highly competitive varsity team.
+We are a highly competitive varsity team, and the best collegiate sailing team in Canada.
 We dominate the Canadian Collegiate Sailing scene (CICSA), and compete quite competitively in the US (MAISA and ICSA).
 Sailors on the team vary in level of commitment, with a minimum practice attendance of two (2) practices/week.

-If you’re interested in joining us, please email Christina Black and Zac Baum, Co-Presidents, at firstname.lastname@example.org with your intention of trying out in the fall.
+If you’re interested in trying out for the team, please email Adrienne Gaudreault and Zac Baum, club co-presidents, at email@example.com with your intention of trying out in the fall.